AlexisAguila/PussyPals/README.md

     -Worked on app.py
     -Wrote Users_DB_setup
     -Worked on html pages for homescreen and those connected to the top navigation bar

 -Anthony Micciche
     - Worked on app.py
-    - Worked on the skeleton for all of the html pages related to Matchmaking
+    - Worked on the skeleton for the html pages related to Matchmaking
     - Worked on setupCatDaddy.py